 B.S. in Electrical Engineering

-Electrical engineering focuses on the foundations of circuit theory, electronics and electromagnetics.
+The Bachelor of Science in Electrical Engineering curriculum focuses on the foundations of circuit theory, electronics and electromagnetics.
 Electrical engineers design, develop, test and supervise complex electronic circuits.
 These circuits are used in wireless communications, audio amplifiers, processors, bioinstrumentation, control systems, power electronics devices, renewable energy systems and smart power distribution.

 Bioengineering focuses on challenges faced by the health care and life science communities.
 The area targets development of hardware and software for the acquisition, analysis and presentation of biomedical data, as well as mathematical and computational tools for the simulation and analysis of biological systems.